ASFHyP3/gis-services/image_server/server_setup.md

 Check for the correct ImageId, which are different across versions (i.e. different for 10.8.1 vs 10.9.1). and choose the appropriate image for the appropriate Ubuntu version.

-If setting up using the UI, go to CloudFormation and launch a new stack using new resources.
+If setting up in a browser, go to the CloudFormation service in the AWS console and create a new stack using new resources.
 Follow the steps below:

 1. Upload the [CloudFormation template](cloudformation.yml)